 Some of the highlights of this neighborhood include Casa de Correos (The Royal House of the Post Office), the famous statue called “Oso y el Madroño” (which means “the bear and the strawberry tree” and it’s a symbol of the city) and the Gran Via itself, which is an important shopping core.
 You’ll also have plenty of food places and cafes to choose from scattered everywhere around you, so you can rest assured that you have everything you need here.

 If you feel like this is the place for you, below you can find my hand-picked hotel recommendations for this neighborhood:

 Luxury (US$120 and up)

-- Hyatt Centric Gran Via Madrid – This is literally one of the best places to stay in the entire Madrid!
+- Hyatt Centric Gran Via Madrid – This is literally one of the best places where to stay in the entire Madrid!
 It’s a gorgeous 5-star property that has a secret rooftop terrace with amazing views as well!

 - Hotel Atlántico – If you want to stay in one of the best places in the city, make sure to book your room here!
 You’ll be very close to the Royal Palace and to Retiro Park as well, which is a great plus!